 Each deck has 48 game cards, and these cards form 24 matched pairs that present related information.
 For example, “Temple to Athena” on one card matches with “Parthenon” on another, and “Upper Egyptian Landmarks” matches with another card that lists “1.
 Thebes 2.
 Luxor 3.
 Valley of the Kings.”
 An answer key on one card in each deck lists which numbered cards--all cards have an identifying number--match with one another.

 Once players are familiar with a deck, you can add the “kicker” card.
-It has five questions and answers that the lead player can ask other players, one question to one player at a time.
+It has five questions and answers that the person assigned to be lead player can ask other players, one question to one player at a time.
 If the other player answers a question correctly, he gains points.
 If he does not, the lead player who read the question gets those points instead.

 You can use card decks in the order in which you study history, but it is important that each deck be used frequently, to the point where students master the information.
 The instructions warn that play will be difficult at first as players familiarize themselves with the cards.
 By the third game, players should be able to play quickly and competitively.
 As the instructions explain, by the eighth time around, play is likely to become mechanical, so it is time to begin the next deck.
 However, after the second deck becomes mechanical, it’s time to replay the first deck, continually adding new decks, then reviewing previously-mastered decks.

 There is a “tracker” card in each deck for recording the number of times each of four players has played that deck.
 Extra tracker card sheets are in the downloadable files.